 In-Person Hearings

-Has the lack of in-person hearings been raised as an issue?
+Has the lack of in-person hearings been raised as an issue by any party to a case?

 Withdrawal

-Why the phrase “without prejudice” is used in 12(a) but “with or without prejudice” is used in 12(b) of the FORUM Supplemental Rules?
-Why the inconsistency?
+(To Forum) Do you have any explanation of the seeming inconsistency between the use of the phrase “without prejudice” in 12(a), versus “with or without prejudice” used in 12(b), of the FORUM Supplemental Rules?

-FORUM SUpplemental Rules 12(a): Prior to the first issued Determination, the Complainant may withdraw the Complaint without prejudice.
+FORUM Supplemental Rules 12(a): Prior to the first issued Determination, the Complainant may withdraw the Complaint without prejudice.
 A withdrawal request must be Submitted to the FORUM via the online portal.
 Upon the FORUM’s receipt of the withdrawal request, the Complaint will be withdrawn without prejudice and the administrative proceeding will be terminated.

-FORUM SUpplemental Rules 12(b): Prior to the first issued Determination, the Complaint may be withdrawn pursuant to a joint request made by both parties.
+FORUM Supplemental Rules 12(b): Prior to the first issued Determination, the Complaint may be withdrawn pursuant to a joint request made by both parties.
 A withdrawal request must be Submitted to the FORUM via the online portal, must be consented to by both parties, and may request dismissal either with or without prejudice.

 Default

-Does the Registry Operator, in locking a domain, also have the technical capability to prevent the Registrant from changing the content on the Registrant's site?
-Or does the Notice of Default sent by the Provider to the Registrant (and also to the Complainant) merely instructs that the Registrant is prohibited from doing so, hence the ability to enforce that prohibition?
+provide any information you have regarding whether the Registry Operator, in locking a domain, also has the technical capability to prevent the Registrant from changing the content on the website?
+Or does the Notice of Default sent by the Provider to the Registrant (and also to the Complainant) stating that the Registrant is prohibited from doing so evidence an inability of the registry Operator to directly enforce that prohibition?

-What percentage of cases that the Respondent submitted an answer within six (6) months after a Default Determination?
+In what percentage of cases, if any, has the Respondent submitted an answer within six (6) months after a Default Determination?

-Has any Examiner drawn inferences per URS Rules 12(f) when a party is not in compliance with URS Rules, Procedures, and Supplemental Rules, in the absence of exceptional circumstances?
+Has any of your Examiners drawn inferences per URS Rules 12(f) when a party is not in compliance with URS Rules, Procedures, and Supplemental Rules, in the absence of exceptional circumstances?
+If so, what inference were made?

 URS Rules 12(f): If a Party, in the absence of exceptional circumstances, does not comply with any provision of, or requirement under, these Rules, the URS Procedure or the Provider’s Supplemental Rules, the Examiner shall draw such inferences therefrom as it considers appropriate.